-In December 2020, Epichem was awarded another one year extension to its current contract with Drugs for Neglected Diseases initiative (DNDi), extending that relationship to 13 years.
-The contract renewal will see Epichem continue to provide its synthetic and medicinal chemistry expertise to support DNDi's drug discovery projects, aimed at developing new treatments for neglected diseases, until 31st December 2021.
-The extension is expected to generate up to AUD\$1.02M in revenues for Epichem during CY 2021.
+On 13 December 2021, Epichem was awarded an extension to its current contract with Drugs for Neglected Diseases initiative (DNDi) (www.dndi.org).

+The contract renewal will see Epichem continue to provide its synthetic and medicinal chemistry expertise to support DNDi's drug discovery projects, aimed at developing new treatments for neglected diseases, until 31st December 2022.
+The extension is expected to generate up to AUD\$1.02M in revenues for Epichem during CY 2022.